dipankr/portfolio/README.md

 ## About Me

-_I am Dipanker Kumar, a seasoned software developer with 8 years of experience specializing in Java.
+_I am Dipanker Kumar, a seasoned software developer with 8 years of experience specializing in making bug-free, tested, clean, maintainable and scalable software systems.
 My journey in software development has been shaped by my roles at leading technology companies, including CGI, NEXTGEN R&D and SAP Labs.
 I have honed my skills through diverse projects, notably contributing to platforms such as GitHub._

 _My expertise extends beyond Java development to include a deep understanding of system architecture, scalable solutions, and software optimization.
 I am adept at problem-solving and thrive in collaborative environments where innovative solutions are key.
 My experience spans full software development lifecycles, from design and implementation to testing and deployment._